| Safe Haskell | Safe-Inferred |

 manyTill :: forall s (m :: Type -> Type) t u a end.
 Stream s m t => ParsecT s u m a -> ParsecT s u m end -> ParsecT s u m [a] Source #

-succeeds.
-Returns the list of values returned by p
+parser end succeeds.
+Returns the list of values returned by p.

 This parser can be used to scan comments: